open-mmlab/mmaction2/tools/data/kinetics/preparing_kinetics.md

 bash download_videos.sh ${DATASET}
 ```

-If you have already have a backup of the dataset using the download script above,
+**Important**: If you have already downloaded video dataset using the download script above,
-you only need to replace all whitespaces in the class name for ease of processing by running
+you must replace all whitespaces in the class name for ease of processing by running

 ```shell
 bash rename_classnames.sh ${DATASET}